Define2017/SAP-XLSX-PyConvert/README.md

 # ABAP Usage
 There is several ways in which to call the python script, the easiest way is to wrap it in a function module / class and then call it in your report program.

-For the purposes of this project, it has been wrapped in a function module and in the main ABAP Program, the function module is called which passes the parameters to the python script.
+Below is an example of a function module which can be used in order to call the python script

 ```ABAP
 *DATA IV_SRC_FOLDER TYPE CHAR0064.